-The Baldur's Gate series is the most famous attempt of bringing the Dungeons & Dragons RPG system to computer screens (at the time of the release of the first game it was called Advanced Dungeons & Dragons).
+The Baldur's Gate series is the most famoust attempt at transfering the RPG system from Dungeons & Dragons to PC (the system was called Advanced Dungeons & Dragons when the original game was released).
 We created a new character from a scratch, that is, we had to select a race, gender, profession and primary stats.
 Then, we entered a fantasy world filled with magic and fairy-tale creatures.
 In the game we were traversing through the fantasy land, full of various companions that could join our fellowship.
 Well, as we already know, you must gather your party before venturing forth!

 BioWare and Black Isle parted ways, the developers lost the rights to the Dungeons & Dragons brand, and began creating their own brands.
 Also, the other company was shut down.
 Some members of Black Isle had founded the Troika Games studio, which created other ambitious RPGs – Arcanum, The Temple of Elemental Evil and Vampire The Masquerade: Bloodlines.

 Black Isle made attempts to create Baldur's Gate 3 while it held the license, but these endeavors ended up in a total failure.
 Within time classic role-playing games have become obsolete and less popular, until stubborn studios, with the support of Kickstarter platform, have managed to release such titles as Wasteland 2, Pillars of Eternity, Tyranny or Divinity Original Sin.